-Offenders undergo a standardized risk assessment (LSI-R) and behavioral analysis within the first 60 days of probation, used to design case plans based on strengths, criminogenic needs, and motivation.
+Offenders undergo a standardized Level of Service Inventory-Revised (LSI-R) assessment, and behavioral analysis within the first 60 days of probation, used to design case plans based on strengths, criminogenic needs, and motivation.
 Officers utilize motivational interviewing techniques, refer to and facilitate Thinking for a Change cognitive behavioral therapy groups, implement community service plans, refer to education and job training, maintain availability during non-traditional hours, monitor substance use by frequent testing, utilize electronic monitoring when applicable, and implement a sanctions and incentives program to assist in changing offender behavior.
 Expected program duration is 12 to 18 months and based on goal completion.